UC-MACSS/persp-analysis/students/pezzuto_john/Pezzuto_Final.md

 I found this paper to be very effective at setting out what it was trying to prove.
 The aim of this paper was to discover whether racial discrimination was prevalent on Airbnb, and the researchers attempted to prove this by changing names and controlling for everything else.
 The limitations of this paper are some things that they are not able to claim with certainty (e.g. how pictures would affect this study or how guests with multiple reviews would fare) although preliminary evidence seems to suggest that this these types of variables would not have so much of an impact.
 The more significant limitations of this study are that the results cannot identify whether the discrimination is based on race, socioeconomic status, or a combination of the two.
 However, it does the findings go away when the hosts have had previous African American Airbnb guests suggesting that there is deeper discrimination at play.

-More generally speaking the positives of experiments tend to be that they have control of variables and the fact that they are replicable.
+More generally speaking, the strengths of experiments tend to be that they have control of variables and the fact that they are replicable.
 This study showcased that by only allowing the names to be changed, and the method could likely be replicated to find the same results.

 One disadvantage of this design that the messages that were sent out en masse were all the same, and all came from a profile without pictures or more information.
 This may have seemed artificial to hosts which is a common fault of experiments.

 In regards to *Salganik's characteristics of big data* the experimenters do a good job utilizing the big aspect of big data by contacting thousands of hosts.
-Because this experiment was intentionally studying Airbnb I do not think bad characteristics like non-accessibility, incompleteness, & non-representiveness were very detrimental to the experiment.
+The fact that the data was always on was advantageous because the researchers were able to see host's history of reviews which was beneficial to studying heterogeneity in the experiment.
+It did however seem like the researchers struggled with non-accessibility because Airbnb started blocking their efforts after the researchers did 5 cities.
+Incompleteness, & non-representiveness did not seem very detrimental to the experiment.

 I think the experiment was statistically valid because the regression yielded informative helpful results.
 The internal validity was high because experimenters cross validated assumptions like race with multiple MTurk workers.
 As far as I know the experiment was properly randomized.
 It is hard to comment on the construct validity of the study as it is not based on theoretical assumptions.
 However, the authors note at the end that it cannot support any theoretical literature on discrimination (17).
 This study seems high in external validity because the results seem similar to the findings on other profile websites that the authors cited.
 The conditions of this study were randomly distributed which is supportive of the causation that the authors inferred.